Learn How Bank Drafts Work: Safe Payments (Or Electronic Transfers)

 You may believe you’re getting paid with cleared funds, but you should always check with your bank and verify that the check is legitimate before you spend the money or sell something valuable.
 You can even go a step further and verify funds with the issuing bank before handing over merchandise or depositing a bank draft.

-Be especially wary of anybody who overpays and asks you to send money back—that’s a major red flag suggesting you’re dealing with a thief.
+Be especially wary of anybody who overpays and asks you to send money back — that’s a major red flag, and you're probably dealing with a thief.

 How to Get a Bank Draft

 To get a bank draft, ask your bank or credit union for one.
-In the United States you'll typically get a "cashier's check," but other countries use the term "bank draft".
+In the U.S., you typically get a "cashier's check," but other countries use the term "bank draft."
 You can walk into a branch and get one from a teller, and you might be able to request drafts online.
-Your chances are best if you go through a bank that you currently have an account with: Most institutions only provide this service to customers.
+Your chances are best if you go through a bank that you currently have an account with: Many institutions only provide this service to customers.

 Out and about?
-If you're away from home or you don't have a bank account, you can always try walking into another bank’s branch and asking.
-You'll need to pay the full amount of the check (plus fees) with cash or a debit card cash advance.
-Alternatively, you can try making your payment with a money order, which should be available at numerous grocery and convenience stores.
+If you're away from home or you don't have a bank account, you can try walking into another bank’s branch and asking.
+Expect to pay the full amount of the check (plus fees) with cash or a debit card cash advance.
+Instead of getting a bank draft, you can try making your payment with a money order, which should be available at numerous grocery and convenience stores.
 However, money orders might not be an acceptable form of payment, so ask the recipient first.

 Credit union members: If you use a credit union, you may be able to get an official check from another credit union’s branch (while accessing your account at your home credit union).
 Thousands of credit union locations participate in shared branching.
 Be sure to bring ID with you, and expect to pay a modest fee (often around ten dollars).

 The term bank draft can also refer to automatic electronic payments.
-These payments allow businesses and service providers to transfer funds directly out of customer checking accounts.
+These payments allow businesses and service providers to transfer funds directly out of a customer's checking account.
 Instead of writing a check or paying with debit and credit cards, customers provide bank account information (account and routing numbers, specifically) to the business to set up draft payments.